Types of Printers: Complete Guide 2026

 Modern models that use a laser beam are more durable because fewer parts touch the paper.
 This reduces wear and tear.

 LED printers are similar to laser models in durability.
 In fact, printers are similar to laser designs when they use fixed light sources instead of moving parts.
-That is why led printers use fewer mechanical components and last longer.
+That is why LED printers use fewer mechanical components and last longer.

 For large banners and posters, large-format printers are built with stronger frames and longer service life.